 EMERGENCY LATE START

-If the district determines a late start is needed due to inclement weather or other emergency situation, parents/guardians will be notified using the BrightArrow Notification System and through an emergency alert message posted on the district website and all school pages.
+If the District determines a late start is needed due to inclement weather or other emergency situation, parents/guardians will be notified using the BrightArrow Notification System and through an emergency alert message posted on the District website and all school pages.
 Schools will begin two hours later than usual.
 Buses will run regular morning routes two hours later than the originally scheduled times.
 Dismissal times and afternoon bus routes and times will remain as originally scheduled.
-Morning Kindergarten will be cancelled.
+Morning PreK (Community of Learners Preschool) will be cancelled.
 (See School Hours for more information.)

 BRIGHTARROW NOTIFICATION SYSTEM